Attentive Group Equivariant Convolutional Networks: Acknowledgements

 \section{Acknowledgements}

+We gratefully acknowledge our anonymous reviewers for their helpful and valuable commentaries, and Hyunjik Kim for valuable remarks to improve the readability of our paper.
 This work is part of the Efficient Deep Learning (EDL) programme (grant number P16-25), partly funded by the Dutch Research Council (NWO) and Semiotic Labs, and the research programme VENI (grant number 17290), financed by the Dutch Research Council (NWO).
+This work was carried out on the Dutch national e-infrastructure with the support of SURF Cooperative.